top of page

 💬 “What’s something you’re proud of on this report card?”

-This helps your child see grades as data, not a judgment — a mindset that builds resilience and problem-solving skills.
+This helps your child see grades as data, not a judgment.
+It’s a mindset that builds resilience and problem-solving skills.

 Identify the Root: Effort vs. Skill Deficit